 - Raju has bought Bags from Bata

-Now the data over here is very nice.
-What I would like to do is I would like to go and generate a unique order number for each one of these orders placed.
+Now the data over here is extremely nice.
+What i’d wish to do is i’d wish to go and generate a singular order number for everybody among these orders placed.

-In other words, I would like to go and generate a running number over here as given below.
+In other words, I might wish to go and generate a running number here as given below.

 - Shiv has bought Shoes from Bata which is Order Number 1